Raukkan, South Australia: History

 Raukkan, which means "meeting place" in the Ngarrindjeri language, was for thousands of years an important meeting place for Ngarrindjeri "lakalinyeri" (clans) and the location of the Grand Tendi, the parliament of the Ngarrindjeri people.
 The Grand Tendi was composed of men elected from each of the eighteen lakalinyeri who then elected from its members the Rupulle or leader.

 English explorer Charles Sturt first encountered the Ngarrindjeri at Raukkan, who fed the starving Sturt and his party.

 In 1859 the Aborigines' Friends' Association was granted 107 ha in the area and established a mission at Raukkan, which had been named "Point McLeay" by T. B. Strangways in 1837.
 George Taplin had selected the site, and with others such as the Rev. F. W. Cox helped build the school, church and mission station to care for the local Aboriginal people, and spent the next twenty years in that service.
 It was intended by the Aborigines' Friends' Association to help the Ngarrindjeri people, but could never be self-sufficient farming due to the poor quality of the soil in the area.
 Land clearing by farmers nearby also limited the ability for hunting, and other crafts and industries also met with difficulties due to changing environment and competition from nearby towns.

 In 1896, Aboriginal men and women at Raukkan were granted the vote and voted in state and federal elections (including for the first Commonwealth Parliament in 1901) and the constitutional referendums on Australian federation.
 More than 100 Aboriginal people from Raukkan were listed on the South Australian electoral roll and seventy per cent of these voted at the 1896 South Australian election.

 During World War I, men from Point McLeay and Point Pearce were among the first Aboriginal men in the state to enlist.

 16 men from Point McLeay volunteered and four never returned — Alban Varcoe, Millar Mack, and brothers Cyril and Rufus Rigney, who were grandsons of the Rev. Philip Rigney.
 A memorial window in the Point McLeay church was unveiled by General S. Price Weir on 14 August 1925.

 In 1916, responsibility for Raukkan moved to South Australia's Chief Protector of Aborigines and it became an Aboriginal reserve.
 This followed the recommendations of the South Australian Royal Commission on the Aborigines in 1913.
 Included in the recommendations was that the government become the guardian of all Aboriginal children upon reaching their 10th birthday, and place them "where they deem best".
-Seven years after the Final Report of the Commission, the Aborigines (Training of Children) Act 1923, in order to allow Indigenous children to be "trained" in a special institution so that they could go out and work.
+Seven years after the Final Report of the commission, the Aborigines (Training of Children) Act 1923, to allow Indigenous children to be "trained" in a special institution so that they could go out and work.

-Since 1974 the community has been administered by the Ngarrindjeri people themselves; it was renamed Raukkan in 1982.
+Since 1974, the community has been administered by the Ngarrindjeri people themselves; it was renamed Raukkan in 1982.

 Raukkan Aboriginal School is in the town.
-In the 2016 Australian census the population was 106 persons, all of whom identified themselves as Aboriginal and Torres Strait Islander people.
+In the 2021 Australian census the population was 96 persons, all of whom identified themselves as Aboriginal and Torres Strait Islander people.